Hs topics boots rev

 Descriptive terms and phrases commonly used by horse people.

-All horsemanship over fences, including ground poles, two-point position, coursework, gymnastic grids, setting distances and designing courses, including ground pole exercises for English and Western disciplines.
+All riding skills over fences, including jumping position, coursework, gymnastic grids, setting distances and designing courses.

-Safe riding attire; general rules for safe riding; warming up and cooling out; mounted emergency skills; appropriate riding plans with consideration of footing, weather and fitness; trail riding safety; heat-related and concussion protocols.
+Safe riding attire; arena etiquette; warming up and cooling out; mounted emergency skills; appropriate riding plans with consideration of footing, weather and fitness; trail riding safety; heat-related and concussion protocols.

-Deworming strategies; identification of parasites; symptoms of parasite-based health problems.
+Deworming and parasite management strategies; identification of parasites; symptoms of parasite-based health problems.

-Terminology for equine body parts; anatomy of musculoskeletal, circulatory, respiratory, and reproductive systems.
+Terminology for body parts; equine digestive tract; anatomy of musculoskeletal, circulatory, respiratory, and reproductive systems.

 Stall cleaning; daily horse care; safe fencing; pasture management; toxic plants; routine maintenance schedules; emergency planning; budgeting; facility design.

-For English and Western tack: identifying and understanding purpose of different types of equipment; tack care; tack fitting and adjustment; tacking up and untacking.
+For English and Western tack: identifying and understanding purpose of different types of bits and equipment; tack care; tack fitting and adjustment; tacking up and untacking.

 Evaluating different training methods and applying learning theory to routine interaction between horse and handler.

-General rules for unmounted safety; safe rules for haltering and tying; quick-release knot; safe unmounted attire.
+General rules for unmounted safety in barn, pasture and arena; rules for safe ground handling; tying a quick-release knot; safe unmounted attire.

-When to call vet; equine first aid kit; measuring for height and weight; routine health care schedules and techniques; TPR; sheath and udder cleaning; vaccinations and related diseases; medications; common illnesses and treatments.
+When to call the vet; symptoms of colic; equine first aid supplies; measuring for height and weight; routine health care schedules and preventative care; vital signs; assessing and treating injuries and lameness; vaccinations and related diseases; medications; common illnesses and treatments.

 horse looking perplexed